 This vision runs from the molecular level up to the human-environment interaction level.
 Since brain function research requires a comprehensive approach, we integrate studies from the single cell and local neural network level, the coding level, the systems level, the functional level, and the behavioral level.

 A.I. & Machine Learning

-HBSF is currently in collaboration with ni2o, a startup developing a revolutionary brain-computer interface called the Kiwi.
+HBSF is currently in collaboration with ni2o, a startup developing a revolutionary brain-computer interface called Kinetic Intelligent Wireless Implant (KIWI).
 The device is a wireless nanoscale brain implant used to electrically stimulate neurons in real time.
-We are working on increasing the KIWI’s channel density, resolution and cloud based analytics.
-KIWI’s initial application will be to treat neurodegenerative conditions and then neuropsychiatric conditions such as depression, schizophrenia and OCD.
-Ultimately the KIWI will advance our understanding of how the brain works.
+We are working on increasing KIWI’s channel density, resolution, and cloud based analytics.
+KIWI’s initial application will be to treat neurodegenerative conditions and then neuropsychiatric conditions such as depression, schizophrenia, and OCD.
+Ultimately KIWI will advance our understanding of how the brain works.

 The Fundamental Code Unit (FCU) is a new approach to cognition and a reevaluation of how brain processes are perceived and investigated.
 The FCU offers a new analytical model using sequence and coding to explain and predict structure.
 The FCU framework attempts to construct a complete framework that explains how the central nervous system and the brain are capable of meaningful action through read-and-write communication processes.
 This framework applies to the molecular level up to the level of human-environment interaction.
 As a theorem, it establishes a single mathematical model that can be used to describe the communication across different levels of brain function.